 • threatened ecosystems, biodiversity and biogeochemical cycles as foundations of vital ecosystem services,

 • dwindling natural resources as the limiting factor for societal development globally,

 • the need to preserve or achieve a good quality of the human environment with an emphasis on air quality, reduced pollutants exposure and livable, sustainable cities.

-Ten scientific objectives constitute the scientific mission of the Program and serve both to integrate our scientific activities and as a measuring stick for their impact with regard to societal benefits.
+The ten Program Objectives constitute the scientific mission of the program and serve both to integrate our scientific activities and as a measuring stick for their impact with regard to societal benefits.

 In their entirety, these objectives set out to lay the path towards a future Earth that can sustain human society and the biosphere as a whole.

 Nine research Topics and their project-type Subtopics form the structural backbone of the Program.
 Topics are designed for high thematic coherence, communicable missions, multidisciplinarity and complementarity across centers.

 Cross-Cutting Activities build the bridge to other Research Fields and promote thematic profiling and networking between topics

 The research data management is consolidated in the DataHub which provides: overarching data portal, digitalization for scientific workflows including data flows, thematic viewers for different stake-holders, support of science-to-science networks